SELVAPRAKASH2/M2_LCD-MESSAGE-SCROLLER/6_Images_And_Output/README.md

 # Output
 -------------------------------------------------------------------------
-This folder contains the Hex file,Elf file,Simu file as well as the output images of the simulation
+This folder contains the Hex file,Elf file,Simu file as well as the output images of the simulation.
 -------------------------------------------------------------------------

 # Simulation Images